nicoleliu07/vic-sem-2020/VicSemSyllabus2020.md

 +  take a look at the data and code for above article: https://github.com/tedunderwood/character
 + including this browsable interface that lets you explore the gendering of specific words: https://github.com/tedunderwood/character
 + discussion and outline: Shaoni, Nicole
-+ close reading: Shaoni
++ close reading: Shaoni, Nicole
-+ criticism summary: Maya, Nicole
++ criticism summary: Maya,
 + seminar paper/reflection: Theo
 + break: Maya